PedanticHacker/ReChess/README.md

 application for playing chess against a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface "Universal Chess Interface") chess engine.

-## Which programming language is this written in?
+## What programming language is this written in?

 The source code of ReChess is written completely in **Python**.

-## Which version of Python are we talking about here?
+## What version of Python are we talking about here?

 ReChess should be launched with Python **3.12**.